howardbaek/clinical_trials/cleaning_study_eligibility_and_phases.md

 ## Clinical trial characteristics

-I’m going to look at the studfy characteristics of clinical trials using the *studies* table since it has a lot of attributes that I think would be useful.
+I’m going to look at the study characteristics of clinical trials using the *studies* table since it has a lot of attributes that I think would be useful.
 After looking at my [summary notebook](https://github.com/jasonbaik94/clinical_trials/blob/master/aact_database_table_summary.md),